U.S. funds already in position to score on Twitter, Alibaba IPOs

 While some U.S. mutual funds already have made direct investments in Twitter, they are going through the backdoor to capitalize on others before IPOs.

-Funds with big stakes in Japan's Softbank Corp (9984.T) and Yahoo Inc (YHOO.O), for example, hope to capitalize on Alibaba's surging growth.
+Funds with big stakes in Japan's Softbank Corp and Yahoo Inc, for example, hope to capitalize on Alibaba's surging growth.
 Softbank and Yahoo each own large stakes in Alibaba and their shares have risen already on optimistic talk about the Chinese company's IPO.

 Bankers are pushing companies to go public now because the stock market is in a receptive mood for new names.